Kin The Know

 You can also try massaging your breast during feeds or while pumping to help milk drain.
 Avoid tight clothing, tight bras with underwire or tight baby carrier straps — there's never been a better reason to wear sweats!

-Varying your breastfeeding positions so that all the ducts get suction is also essential.
 You can also apply a warm compress to your breast before feeding if you know which areas tend to clog, and a cool compress after feeding is also helpful.

-If you are experiencing any discomfort and the affected duct doesn't seem to be improving with all of the above steps, it's important you chat to your doctor for professional advice on the next steps.
+If you are experiencing any discomfort and the affected duct doesn't seem to be improving with all of the above steps, it's important you chat with your doctor for professional advice on the next steps.

 Photo credit: Getty Images